 Interest on Invoices

-Interest will be charged on unpaid accounts from the invoice date until payment at 4% per annum above National Westminster Bank PLC base rate.
+Interest will be charged on unpaid accounts from one month from the invoice date until payment at 4% per annum above National Westminster Bank PLC base rate.
 We are entitled to retain your files and papers until payment of all sums due to us.